-Can You Sue A Mechanic For An Injury?
+Can You Sue a Mechanic for an Injury?

 Understanding Negligence and Defective Mechanic Work

 Mechanics have a duty to properly repair a vehicle brought in for service.
-Consumers must show that instead of properly repairing a vehicle, the mechanic damaged the vehicle instead.
-This may occur as a result of installing a faulty or defective part or component, or simply negligently installing or repairing damage to a vehicle.
-Additionally, a victim must show causation and damages resulted directly from the faulty repair.
-Compensation for victims can include either physical injuries, damage to the vehicle, financial damage, or further injuries stemming from an accident.
+Consumers must show that instead of properly repairing a vehicle, the mechanic damaged the vehicle.
+This may occur because of installing a faulty or defective part or component or simply behaving recklessly or negligently by speeding through repair work without following the necessary checks and balances.
+If the repair shop had an untrained employee perform repairs without proper supervision, this could show negligence, too.

 Examples of Negligence Related to Mechanical Work

-- Repairs that result in an accident
+- Faulty repairs that result in an accident

 - Fraud

-- Failure to adhere to a car’s warranty
+- Failure to adhere to a car’s warranty requirements

 - Carelessness